 - 8. Slide the motor onto the motor pivot support.
 Make sure the motor is firmly in place. - 9.
-Put the flat washer and locknut back in place.
-Using a 3/4 inch socket wrench move the bevel lock back and forth as you tighten the locknut.
+Put the flat washer and locknut back in place and tighten using a 3/4 inch socket wrench.
+Move the bevel lock back and forth as you tighten the locknut.
 Do not overtighten. - 10.
 Push the bevel lock to the left as far as it will go.
 (Figure 19)